cben/mathdown/README.md

 After checking out, run this to materialize subdirs://

     git submodule update --init --recursive

+Append ` --remote` to upgrade to newest versions of all submodules (need to commit afterwards if anything changed).

 I'm directly working in gh-pages branch without a master branch, as that's the simplest thing that could possibly work (http://oli.jp/2011/github-pages-workflow/ lists several alternatives).